 Irene (597-802) struck with her son Constantine VI, 780-797

 Bust of Constantine VI above a horizontal line, below which

 a large M with X and N either side, A below.

 Here is an off-site map of Europe in AD 800.
 (The Byzantine Empire is in pink.
 A bit more of Italy has been lost, but Sicily retained.)

 Nicephorus I (802-811).
 In 800 Charlemagne (of the "Holy Roman Empire") was crowned "Emperor of the Romans" by the pope.
-It was understood in the west that a woman could not be a Roman ruler, so the west felt the eastern throne was empty even though it was occupied by Irene.
-An embassy was sent to explore the possibility of Charlemagne marrying Irene and uniting the empire, but the Byzantines wanted nothing to do with a boorish and illiterate westerner, so Irene was deposed and replaced by a man, Nicephorus I. After a year he raised his son Stauracius to co-emperor.
+For centuries there had been no western emperor to challenge the east as the sole Roman empire.
+Although Irene was the legitmate ruler by eastern rules of succession, it was understood in the west that a woman could not be a Roman ruler, so the west felt the eastern throne was empty even though it was occupied by Irene.
+An embassy was sent to explore the possibility of Charlemagne marrying Irene and uniting the empire, but the Byzantines wanted nothing to do with a boorish and illiterate westerner.
+They decided they needed a male ruler--any male.
+So Irene was deposed and replaced by Nicephorus I.

 Nicephorus I, 802-811